ValvePython/dota2/docs/user_guide.rst

 You've probably seen the profile cards in Dota 2.
 They contain player selected stats, such trophies, number of matches, or MMR.

-We can request that data using one APIs from the :doc:`dota2.features` module.
+We can request that data using an API from the :doc:`dota2.features` module.

 Let's get Dendi's profile card.
 All we need is his account id, which is ``70388657``.